YA ZERO Mature is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for maintenance.

 ZERO Mature Health Premium High Protein Cat Food

-Young Again Zero Mature Health Premium High Protein Cat Food may help your cat:
+Young Again Zero Mature Health Premium High Protein Cat Food:

 Your cat is considered mature as soon as they are done growing bone.
 For most cats that will be at about 2 years of age.
 However, for breeds like the Maine Coon, it may be as long as 5 years.
 Please consult your veterinarian or breeder if you are unsure if your cat has reached adulthood.

 All YA Cat foods have an average weight of 145g/cup